 In 2017, Clause 5.9 and 5.9A of the Standard Instrument Local Environmental Plan (template LEP) were repealed and replaced by the State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 (known as the Vegetation SEPP).
 Clause 9, Part 3 of the Vegetation SEPP gives effect to Council's DCP to prescribe the type of vegetation that requires a permit for removal.
 This provides a permit pathway to regulate the clearing of vegetation where development consent is not required.
 The provisions prescribed may have effect on land in any zone.
-In non-rural areas, Council is the relevant consent authority for all permit applications on Biodiversity Certified Land and applications that do not exceed the BOST on land identified on the Biodiversity Certification Exclusion Areas DCP Map.
-The Native Vegetation Panel is the relevant consent authority for all permit applies.
+In non-rural areas, Council is the relevant consent authority for all permit applications on Biodiversity Certification Exclusion Areas DCP Map.
+The Native Vegetation Panel is the relevant consent authority for all permit applications that exceed the BOST or where the BOS applies.